MW0MWZ/MMDVM_Stack/README.md

 # MMDVM Software Stack
 This software has been built on arm32v6 arch (armhf) on RasPiOS Linux.
-It can be used in docker, or directly on Alpine Linux hosts.
+It can be used in docker, or directly on RasPiOS Linux hosts.

 You will need some basic libraries installed, you can do that with the below command. apt install -y libwxgtk3.0 libusb-1.0 libasound2 wiringpi